Fixing The Google Maps ‘For Development Purposes Only’ Error

 1. Make a note of the pages on your site that feature Google Maps and record which type of map is used. eg. static, dynamic, dynamic street view.
 See the full list and description of maps here.

-2. Find these pages in Google Analytics by going to Behaviour > Site Content > All Pages and record how many page views each one gets on average per month.
+2. Find these pages in Google Analytics or your tracking software and record how many page views each one gets on average per month.

 3. Add the total page views per month together for each different type of map.